open-mmlab/mmdetection/docs/en/2_new_data_model.md

 In this note, we give an example for converting the data into COCO format.

 **Note**: Datasets and metrics have been decoupled except CityScapes since MMDetection 3.0 .
-So users can use VOC as dataset and COCO metric as metric, or use VOC as dataset and use VOC metric and COCO metric as metric simultaneously now.
+So users can evaluate on VOC dataset with COCO metric, or evaluate on VOC dataset with both VOC and COCO metrics.

 ### COCO annotation format